Depths of Wikipedia: Reception

-Notable followers of the Depths of Wikipedia account include Neil Gaiman, John Mayer, Troye Sivan, and Olivia Wilde.
+Followers of the Depths of Wikipedia account include Neil Gaiman, John Mayer, Troye Sivan, Olivia Wilde and Lex Fridman.
 According to Heather Woods, a professor of rhetoric and technology at Kansas State University, Depths of Wikipedia "makes the internet feel smaller" by "offering attractive—or sometimes hilariously unattractive—entry points to internet culture".
 Zachary McCune, the brand director of the Wikimedia Foundation, which funds and hosts Wikipedia, called the account "a place where Wikipedia comes to life, like an after-hours tour of the best of Wikipedia".
+In his 2023 book All the Knowledge in the World, author Simon Garfield called it "a great Twitter feed.
+It may suck up all your spare time."
+Clare Martin found the facts to be the ones that make you laugh, remember how strange the world is and spark your curiosity.

+Rauwerda was named the 2022 Media Contributor of the Year at the annual Wikimedian of the Year awards.